Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 - "How to Blend using Two Brushes in Watercolor" - Classroom Video Snippet with Stacy Egan

-- "How to Add in a Background Behind Your Subject" - Classroom Video Snippet with Stacy Egan
+- "How to Add a Background Behind Your Subject" - Classroom Video Snippet with Stacy Egan

 - "How to Add in a Dark Background" - Classroom Video Snippet with Stacy Egan